EinGyinMoe/Group3/use-cases/use-case-14.md

 ### Goal in Context

-As an Organization user, I want to product top populated country report so that I can support the report of population information of top country to the organization.
+As an Organization user, I want to product top populated country in a region report so that I can support the report of population information of top country in a region to the organization.

 ### Scope